NIGK14055U Interdisciplinary Project Course

 MSc Programme in Geography and Geoinformatics

-This course will focus on the design of interdisciplinary projects.
+This course will focus on the design of interdisciplinary projects, with particular emphasis on the students' master theses.
 Students will, supervised by teaching staff, select a research theme, develop research questions, briefly review key literature and on that basis design a research project, with particular emphasis on methodological choices.
-The theme and research questions will be required to be of a trans-disciplinary character, involving both natural and social science aspects of a climate change related problem chosen by the students.
+The theme and research questions will be required to be of a interdisciplinary character, involving both natural and social science aspects of a climate change related problem chosen by the students.
 The research design will be described in a synopsis

 The overall aim of the course is to train students in formulating, approaching and analyzing climate change /environmental problems, involving interaction between ‘human’, ‘technological’ and ’biophysical’ systems.
-This should prepare students for the task of designing their subsequent thesis project.
+The final outcome of the course is a synopsis defined by the student.

 - The course will allow the students to go into greater depth with theory and methodology within a specific climate change related research theme.

-- Identify researchable, interdisciplinary research questions conc. human and bio-geophysical aspects of climate change.
+- Identify researchable, interdisciplinary research questions concerning human and bio-geophysical aspects of climate change.

 - Design a research plan, combining natural, technical and social science approaches and methods.